orucusena/Smart-Grocery-Management-System/ProjectPlan.md

 ✅ **Inventory Management Development: 5-6 days**
   - Continue implementing inventory management.
   - Allow users to add, update, and view items in Firebase Firestore.

-✅ **Barcode Scanning Setup: 4-5 days**
-  - Implement barcode scanning feature using React Native and a relevant package (like react-native-camera).
-  - Ensure it links to the inventory management system.

 ✅ **Testing & Debugging: 3-4 days**
   - Conduct testing for all features: authentication, inventory management, barcode scanning.